maahi009/Flag-project/README.md

 # Flag-project
-Used HTML, CSS positioning concepts to design Flag of Laos as part of class work.
+Used HTML, CSS positioning concepts to design The Flag of Laos as part of class work.